 Construction Safety Resources

-In the new normal brought on by the pandemic, there are a number of resources available to help make your next construction project the safest it can be, including Downloadable COVID-19 Checklist Templates, OSHA COVID-19 Guidance for Construction, and AGC Coronavirus – Safety, Health & Environmental Resources.
+There are a number of resources available to help make your next construction project the safest it can be.

 From improving communication and transparency and building safety into your culture, to choosing the right tools and investing in your staff, there are a number of things you can do to improve construction safety, starting today.
 Make construction safety a top priority by taking the steps you need to make it the best it can be for your company and your team.